vueuse/vueuse/packages/core/useDeviceMotion/index.md

 # useDeviceMotion

-> The [DeviceMotionEvent](https://developer.mozilla.org/en-US/docs/Web/API/DeviceMotionEvent) provides web developers with information about the speed of changes for the device's position and orientation.
+> Reactive [DeviceMotionEvent](https://developer.mozilla.org/en-US/docs/Web/API/DeviceMotionEvent).
+Provide web developers with information about the speed of changes for the device's position and orientation.

 ## Usage